 Standing for Openness

-Show you’re open, 2014: We called on the Open Community and others to celebrate the world’s diversity with us – by standing up for openness and letting their voice be heard.
+“It is worth it to be open, don’t listen to prejudices,” dozens of influencers, artists, and business leaders told in YouTube video messages.
+We called on the Open Community and others to celebrate the world’s diversity with us – by standing up for openness and letting their voice be heard.

-The campaign received over 80 videos in two weeks, crossing over 200,000 views!
-Check out the videos and the important messages shared!
+The campaign received over 80 videos in two weeks, passing 200,000 views!
+Check out the videos and the special messages shared!

 For People with Disabilities

-WeAreOpen believes we’re all able, in different ways.
+WeAreOpen shares the belief, we’re all able, in different ways.
 With our campaigns for disability inclusion, we strive to create awareness on providing opportunities to people with disabilities and how we can support them.

 WeAreOpen goes to Rehab Critical Mass

-Rehab Critical Mass, 2015: In 2015, for the first time, members of the Open Community, both international companies as well as Hungarian businesses, joined WeAreOpen and took part in the Rehab Critical Mass parade.
-Together, we celebrated and raised awareness on the fact that “we’re all able in different ways”.
+In 2015, for the first time, members of the Open Community, both international companies as well as Hungarian businesses, joined WeAreOpen and took part in the Rehab Critical Mass march.
+The tradition we continued in 2016 as well.
+Together, we demonstrated our support and raised awareness to the fact that “we’re all able in different ways”.
 By doing so we hoped to inspire others too.
-The Prezi below reveals more about the parade.